Azure/portaldocs/README.md

 ### Generated Views

 Save development time by making use of auto-generated declarative blades in your extension.
-If you've properly onboarded your extension, resource provider and API specs with Azure Portal, we may have blades already generated on your behalf.
-Please browse the GeneratedExtension repo [here](https://msazure.visualstudio.com/One/_git/AzureUX-GeneratedExtension?path=/src/views) to add blades to your extension.
+If your resource provider has already published a REST API spec with Azure Portal (check here: ()), we may have asset types and initial blades already generated for your resource types.
+Please browse the GeneratedExtension repo [here](https://msazure.visualstudio.com/One/_git/AzureUX-GeneratedExtension?path=/src/views) to try within your extension.

-Look for your extension and drill into the respective api-version folder.
-Here you will find blades you can directly reference or copy and edit within your extension repo.
+Look for your resource provider name and drill into the respective api-version folder.
+Here you will find assets & blade definitions that you can copy into your extension repo.

+If you have any questions regarding generated experience, please contact dxportalteam@microsoft.com

 ### Parts